Thomas Ropars

 Univ.
 Grenoble Alpes

-In the context of global warming, reducing the carbon emissions of computer infrastructures is a top priority.
-Datacenters are responsible for a large fraction of the carbon emissions of IT.
+In the context of global warming, reducing the carbon emissions of computer systems is a top priority.
+Data centers are responsible for a large fraction of the carbon emissions of IT.

 References